hashgraph/hedera-nft-sdk/README.md

 ### Interface

-The interface for this function looks like this.
+The output interface for this function looks like this.

 ```json
 {